frosas/google-plus-user-feed/README.md

     - Include the activity type (link, image, video, ...)
     - Cut title
     - Include hashtags in RSS item content (to filter by them)
+    - Use only the first line of activity content as title